robertfoss/memcpy.io/content/2018-07-31_kms_swrast.md

 So why are the kernel drivers used for a software renderer?
 The answer is two-fold.

-It is what Gallium expects, and in order to not have to make invasive changes to it, just providing it with access to _some_ driver is the simplest possible solution.
+It is what Gallium expects, and there is a kernel driver called VGEM (Virtual GEM) which was created specifically for this usecase.
+In order to not have to make invasive changes to it or make the switch to VGEM right away, just providing it with access to _some_ driver is the simplest possible solution.
 Since the actual hardware is mostly unused, it doesn't really matter what hardware you use.